tk755/dotfiles/.bin/distro-setup/README.md

 Then logout and login to gain sudo access.

-### 2. Modify Debian package sources
+### 2. Modify Debian Package Sources

 Open the file `/etc/apt/sources.list/` in an editor as root.

-Comment or delete any lines that begins with `deb cdrom`.
+Comment or delete any lines that begin with `deb cdrom`.
 This will allow packages to be installed from online repositories instead of expecting a CD.

-Some packages we will install (e.g. polybar) require [backports](https://wiki.debian.org/Backports), which are packages from testing and unstable that are recompiled to run without new libraries on a stable Debian distribution.
+Some packages we will install (e.g. polybar) require [backports](https://wiki.debian.org/Backports).
 To enable backports, append the following line to the bottom of the file:

 ```
 deb http://deb.debian.org/debian/ bullseye-backports main non-free contrib